 Celebrate the art of groundbreaking writing back in-person.

-The New Quarterly literary magazine, Words Worth Books, and the Balsillie School of International Affairs are proud to present the 9th annual Wild Writers Literary Festival in November 2020.
+The New Quarterly literary magazine, Words Worth Books, and the Balsillie School of International Affairs are proud to present the 10th annual Wild Writers Literary Festival in November 2021.
 Join us for a digital celebration of the feral and free in poetry, the short story, and everything in between.

 Our Wildly Gracious Donors